This post contains affiliate links.

 We went to Novi Sad on Friday afternoon and left on Saturday afternoon, so we only spent one night at Alterna Home Hostel but it was great.
 The location honestly couldn’t have made our weekend trip from Belgrade any easier and I definitely recommend it for your stay as well.

-What to do in Novi Sad
+8 Things to do in Novi Sad

 Ok, so you might have noticed that this article was published in July.
 We visited Novi Sad on a super hot weekend so our plans weren’t too ambitious.
 It was more of a “let’s enjoy ourselves” trip and much less of a “let’s see everything!” type of vibe.